 Chances are you cut down on caffeine when you were pregnant, so try the same tricks now – whether that’s switching to de-caff, green tea, or just drinking lots of water and taking a walk in the fresh air.
 Find what makes you feel naturally more awake and your body will thank you for it.

 3. Manage your stress

-The first thing to do is to ask for help, whether that’s getting your husband on dad duty so you can start going to yoga classes, asking friends or family to babysit so you can have a night off – even just to sleep ¬– or talking to a therapist to help learn techniques for dealing with stress.
+The first thing to do is to ask for help, whether that’s getting your partner to take on parent duty so you can start going to yoga classes, asking friends or family to babysit so you can have a night off – even just to sleep – or talking to a therapist to help learn techniques for dealing with stress.